-Publish newsletters to keep members informed of new developments; Establish committees through which members may actively participate; Present educational seminars on timely topics throughout the year; Originate legislation which, upon the Board's approval, is made a part of the State Bar's legislative program; Recommend positions on pending legislation to the Board of Governors in the name of the State Bar; Comment on administrative regulations and rules of court.
+Publish newsletters to keep members informed of new developments; Establish committees through which members may actively participate; Present educational seminars on timely topics throughout the year; Originate legislation which, upon the Board's approval, is made a part of the State Bar's legislative program; Recommend positions on pending legislation to the Board of Trustees in the name of the State Bar; Comment on administrative regulations and rules of court.

 How to Join a State Bar Section

 The Section year runs from January to December.
 Dues are not pro-rated.
 To sign up, see Join a Section.
 Non-California lawyers can join as Associates Members, and law students can also join.